SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 Obviously, this was a government-run trial at the NIH/NIAID, since we can never expect private companies to do trials with their competitors' vaccines!
-(In fact, during the J&amp;J presentation, according to Helen Branswell, J Van Hoof of J&amp;J appeared to try to block consideration of heterologous boosts, asserting without proof that their safety had not been proven as often as J&amp;J boosted with J&amp;J had.
+(In fact, during the J&amp;J presentation, according to Helen Branswell, J Van Hoof of J&amp;J appeared to try to _block consideration of heterologous boosts_, asserting without proof that their safety had not been proven as often as J&amp;J boosted with J&amp;J had.
 Apparently he was unaware of the safety study being presented _this very afternoon?!_)